kingston-hackSpace/Install_ArduinoIDE/README.md

 # Install ArduinoIDE

-***ARDUINO IDE (software) is free***
+**ARDUINO IDE (software) is free**

 ---

 INSTRUCTIONS:

-Go to the [ARDUINO Website](https://www.arduino.cc/en/software/) to install the Arduino IDE Software.
+Go to the [ARDUINO Website](https://www.arduino.cc/en/software/) to install the Arduino IDE software.

-Select your computer's operating system and click on the **DOWNLOAD** box.
+Select your computer's operating system and click the **DOWNLOAD** box.
 Reference image [here](https://github.com/kingston-hackSpace/Install_ArduinoIDE/blob/main/Arduino%20Software%20Website%202025.png)

-Once you have downloaded the Arduino IDE, test that you can successfully open it.
+Once you have downloaded the Arduino IDE, test that you can open it successfully.

-If a "Software update" message pop-ups, click on "Not now" ([reference image](https://github.com/kingston-hackSpace/Install_ArduinoIDE/blob/main/NotNow.png))
+If a "Software update" message pops-up, click "Not now" ([reference image](https://github.com/kingston-hackSpace/Install_ArduinoIDE/blob/main/NotNow.png))

 Your Arduino IDE should look like [this](https://github.com/kingston-hackSpace/Install_ArduinoIDE/blob/main/Arduino_scketch.png)